openpowerquality/docusaurus/docs/cloud-mauka.md

     # do something else
 ```

 which tests if the collection is empty directly using the if statement.
 This issue with this approach is that this idiom does not work for numpy arrays.
-These are so prevailent in our code that we decided to use the len(collection) idiom to test for all empty collections since this approach does work with numpy.
+These are so prevalent in our code that we decided to use the len(collection) idiom to test for all empty collections since this approach does work with numpy.

 `mauka.pyflakes` (https://github.com/PyCQA/pyflakes) performs similar linting to pylint.